microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 >**NOTE:** Testing shows that SQLDB_OP_... is the string used for Business Critical.

-The documentation for ALTER DATABASE shows all the possible options for service objectives and how they match to the Azure portal: https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql?view=sql-server-ver15.
+The [documentation](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql?view=sql-server-ver15) for ALTER DATABASE shows all the possible options for service objectives and how they match to the Azure portal.

 When you view the ALTER DATABASE documentation, notice the ability to click on your target SQL Server deployment to get the right syntax options.
 Click on SQL Database single database/elastic pool to see the options for Azure SQL Database.
 To match the compute scale you found in the portal you need the service object **'GP_Gen5_8'**